Jody J. Daniels

-Education
+Early life and education

-Born in Rolla, Missouri, Daniels earned her bachelor's degree at Carnegie Mellon University in 1983, and later completed a Doctor of Philosophy in computer science at University of Massachusetts Amherst.
+Born in Rolla, Missouri, Daniels earned Bachelor of Science in Applied Mathematics (Computer Science) from Carnegie Mellon University in 1983, and later earned Master of Science and also Doctor of Philosophy in computer science at University of Massachusetts Amherst.
 Her dissertation, in computer science, is titled Retrieval of passages for information reduction.
 She also graduated from the United States Army War College with a master's degree in strategic studies.

+Jody later received an honorary doctorate from University of Massachusetts Amherst in 2019 and an honorary Doctor of Science and Technology from Carnegie Mellon University in 2022.

+Career

 In Daniels' civilian career, she was the Director of Advanced Programs for Lockheed Martin's Advanced Technology Laboratories.